Purchasing a Timeshare

 What Are the Total Costs?

-Will It Continue to Meet Your Needs?
+Will Your Timeshare Continue To Meet Your Needs?

 A timeshare is a purchase contract that typically makes no provisions for changing situations like poor health or a job loss.
 How long of a commitment are you willing to make?